FlagOpen/FlagPerf/training/benchmarks/transformer/README.md

 | ------------ | --------- | -------- | ------------- |
 | *Nvidia GPU* |    *✅*   | *N/A*    | *N/A*         |
 | *Kunlunxin XPU* | *N/A*  | *N/A*    | *N/A*         |

-## 4. 许可证

-This case includes code from the BSD License open source project at https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Translation/Transformer/

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
-Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.